pandane/no_u_bot_discord/README.md

 # no u bot for discord
-Discord bot that replies with some variant of "no u" to any reply that contains "no u".
+An obnoxious discord bot that replies with some variant of "no u" to any channel message that contains "no u".

 ## How to set this up:
 ### 1. Install the rewritten discord.py dependency for python